By Dr. Justin Marchegiani

 If you have any of the following symptoms, there is good chance that your bacteria levels in your gut are tipped more toward the pathogenic side.
 Unless changes with diet, gut bacteria, infections, and stress are changed, symptoms tend to get worse over time!

 Pathogenic bacteria include bacterial infections (e.g., H.pylori), parasites (e.g., C.difficile), and infections.
-Pathogenic bacteria can produce the following:
+They can produce the following:

-- Toxins—These toxins include mycotoxins, endotoxins, or various biotoxins produced by infections.
-These infections disrupt peristalsis, which can cause bowel movements to take longer.
-This can cause the body to reabsorb a lot of toxins from the bowel, causing autointoxication.
+These toxins include mycotoxins, endotoxins, or various biotoxins produced by infections.
+These infections disrupt peristalsis, which can cause bowel movements to take longer and can cause the body to reabsorb a lot of toxins from the bowel, resulting to autointoxication.

 Most people who have a digestive problem seem to have a higher amount of bad bacteria as well as a potential active gut infection.
 These problems tend to be active for many years before symptoms start to even show.
 Getting the gut fixed is one of the most important codes to crack for any functional-medicine doctor trying to get his or her patient healthy again.